trailofbits/testing-handbook/content/docs/crypto/wycheproof/_index.md

 ```

 Depending on the test vector's expected result, we assert that verifying the signature either succeeded or failed due to an assertion we catch or because the signature is invalid.
 We repeated the process of writing a testing harness for the remaining cryptographic construction of ECDH and ECDSA.

 #### Results

 After running all test vectors the test runner reports that some test failed and after further investigation we can conclude that there exist at least three vulnerabilities.
 At closer inspection all these tests should have failed but were incorrectly accepted as valid signatures.
 The following test vectors failed:

-{{< hint >}}
+{{< hint danger>}}

-:x: [[eddsa](https://github.com/C2SP/wycheproof/blob/master/testvectors_v1/ed25519_test.json)][tc37] removing 0 byte from signature
+❌ \[[eddsa](https://github.com/C2SP/wycheproof/blob/master/testvectors_v1/ed25519_test.json)\]\[tcId 37\] removing 0 byte from signature

-:x: [[ecdsa](https://github.com/C2SP/wycheproof/blob/master/testvectors_v1/ecdsa_secp256k1_sha256_test.json)][tc6] Legacy: ASN encoding of r misses leading 0
+❌ \[[ecdsa](https://github.com/C2SP/wycheproof/blob/master/testvectors_v1/ecdsa_secp256k1_sha256_test.json)\]\[tcId 06\] Legacy: ASN encoding of r misses leading 0

-:x: [[ecdsa](https://github.com/C2SP/wycheproof/blob/master/testvectors_v1/ecdsa_secp521r1_sha512_test.json)][tc7] length of sequence [r, s] contains a leading 0
+❌ \[[ecdsa](https://github.com/C2SP/wycheproof/blob/master/testvectors_v1/ecdsa_secp521r1_sha512_test.json)\]\[tcId 07\] length of sequence \[r, s\] contains a leading 0

 {{< /hint >}}

 Wycheproof makes it easy to understand the vulnerability that specific test vectors are designed to uncover by checking each test vector's comment field.
 If the comment field is too ambiguous and more information is needed, one can look at each test vector's flags field and the corresponding explanation of the different flags inside the notes fields at the root of the JSON file.

 To understand the failed test vectors, we examined the library's source code to identify the root causes of these vulnerabilities.